About This Website

 ··· --- ···

 My original idea for this website was to post a well-curated list of notable research articles, to allow people to read for themselves and draw their own conclusions.
-But that list has grown quite large.
+But that Research list has grown quite large, with thousands of citations and references.
 So, in addition some have asked me for an overview of where the climate situation is going.
-Here is my best guess on that, and here are some perspectives from others that I've found illuminating.
+The Scenarios page is my best guess on that, and the Perspectives page has offerings from others that I've found illuminating.
 If you're looking for a big-picture overview these two pages are a good place to start.

 ··· --- ···